StynsGilles/Comparing-Different-Pathfinding-Algorithms/README.md

 2. The node has atleast one neighbor that is forced.
 A neighbor can be forced if it is not a natural neighor of the current node, for example in the above image in B and D, respectively speaking node 3 and 1 are forced neighbors of x.
 3. (only for diagonal direction) There is a neighbor of the current node that is a jump point from the goal node.

-- Example for the 3rd definition of a jump point (point y is a jump point of x because it has a neighbor that could be a jump point of the end node, which is z):
+- Example for the 3rd definition of a jump point (point y is a jump point of x because it has a neighbor that could be a jump point of the end node, which is z):\n
 ![Image example of jump point definition 3](https://i.imgur.com/ZV7Fi7y.png)